 The 2026 AI coding assistant market has a clear top three.
 GitHub Copilot controls enterprise deployment at roughly 90% of Fortune 100 companies and moved to token-metered billing on June 1.
-Cursor crossed $2 billion in annualized revenue (estimated near $3 billion by late April) and spent the spring fielding a $50 billion funding round, then drew a SpaceX option to buy it outright at $60 billion.
-Claude Code leads independent developer satisfaction surveys with a 46% “most loved” rating.
+Cursor crossed $2 billion in annualized revenue (reaching $4 billion by early June 2026) and spent the spring fielding a $50 billion funding round, then on June 16, 2026, SpaceX announced a formal agreement to acquire Anysphere outright for $60 billion in an all-stock deal.
+[Updated June 2026] Claude Code leads independent developer satisfaction surveys with a 46% “most loved” rating.
 Each tool wins in a different dimension, and experienced developers are increasingly using all three.

 The Contenders in 2026